reinator/tutorial_metabarcoding/_pages/handsOn_merqury.md

 1-) in your hicanu total merqury evaluation, in the plot \*\spectra-asm.st.png, point in the presentation: (i) where are the assembly erroneous kmers, (ii) what is the heterozygous peak, (iii) what is the homozygoys peak.

-2-) Have a look at the completeness file and write down in your presentation the kmer completness of this assembly.
+2-) Have a look at the completeness file and write down in your presentation the kmer completeness of this assembly.

 3-) Have a look at the .qv file and write down in your presentation what is the QV for this assembly.

 # Now

 Let's have a look at another merqury folder where I have ran a merqury evaluation for your species but after I ran purge_dups on it.
 This means you are going to have plot files for the purged primary assembly, and for the haplotigs assembly.
-The results file of this run should be in /home/unbuntu/Data/<your_species>/merqury_purge
+The results file of this run should be in /home/unbuntu/Data/<your_species>/merqury_purged

 Take your time and have a look at it all.
 Then dicuss with your team and answer in your presentation: